Show Business (magazine): History

 Show Business was first published in 1941 when it was launched by Leo Shull as a broadsheet newspaper featuring auditions and casting calls for Broadway shows and other theatrical productions in New York City.

 Young actors, singers and dancers looking for work on stage and screen would seek out the newspaper for its exclusive content of jobs and casting information, which was difficult to come by at the time.
 The advent of a casting publication as a means of bringing job information directly to actors was a boon to performers trying to break into the business.

 In the early years of Show Business, actors such as Lauren Bacall and Kirk Douglas would help distribute copies of the publication by selling them at Sardi's and other establishments in the theater district.
 The operation grew to include several other publications, including resource directories for theaters, agents, managers, and producers.

+Rita Hassan was a prominent theatre critic for the magazine during the 1950s and 1960s.
 In 1960, Mayor Robert Wagner issued an official proclamation that declared April 25 - May 2 "Show Business Week" in New York City: